Wandering Boots A.T. Adventures Services

 At Wandering Boots A.T.
-Adventures, we take care to provide each client with personalized attention to ensure that they are well prepared for their long distance hike.
-We guarantee that the day you begin your hike you will have everything you need and be as prepared as you can.
-Our experienced hiking guides are well informed, professional, courteous and efficient.
+Adventures, we take care to provide each hiker with personalized attention to ensure that they are well prepared for their long distance hike.
+We guarantee that the day you begin your hike, you will have everything you need, and be as prepared as you can.
+Our experienced AT Hiking Instructors are well informed, professional, courteous and efficient.

-Our primary service is the complete planning of an Appalachian Trail thru-hike from beginning to end.
-We will have one small group of 6-10 hikers that will begin around mid-March (may start later but not past April 7th), depending on the weather, and includes a 1-3 day orientation in Atlanta before heading off to the start of the trail.
-We do have a minimum requirement of 5 reserved spots for each hike and a maximum of 10 per group in order for hike to be scheduled.
+Our primary goal is the complete planning of an Appalachian Trail thru-hike from beginning to end.
+We will have one small group of 5-10 hikers that will begin around mid-April (may start later but not past May), depending on the weather, and includes a 1-3 day orientation in Atlanta before heading off to the start of the trail.
+We do have a minimum requirement of 5 reserved spots for this hike and a maximum of 10 in order for hike to be scheduled.

-This hike will begin around mid-March.
+This hike will begin around mid-April.
 We will start with a 1-3 day orientation where we will gather to meet everyone in the group, introduce ourselves, educate everyone on trail usage, explain what you should expect throughout the hike, go through the daily routine & ensure that everyone understands the challenges ahead.
 We will review the animals that we may encounter and hazards we may face along the way.
 Before we head out we will go through everyone's gear to be sure that nothing is forgotten & clients will have the opportunity to get anything that was.
 We will have on site a few things for sale that is usually overlooked.
-Pick up from Atlanta airport, a 2 night stay in a condo near Atlanta, meals during orientation, transportation to Amicalola Falls SP, lunch, campground fee, hostel stays, and a daily guide are all included in this hike.
+Pick up from Atlanta airport, a 2 night stay in a condo near Atlanta, meals during orientation, transportation to Amicalola Falls SP, lunch, campground fee, hostel stays, and an expert Instructor on site are all included in this hike.

-A complete A.T. thru-hike usually begins around mid-March to the beginning of April weather permitting and finishes almost 6 months later in September.
-Since there are approximately 2000-3000 hikers that begin hiking the trail around this time, we will begin a little early as an attempt to avoid some of the problems associated with being around so many people.
-We will begin hiking the trail on the Approach Trail at Amicalola Falls State Park.
-Those who wish to drive to orientation and follow to Amicalola can park there for $50 and leave their vehicle for the entire duration of the hike.
+A complete A.T. thru-hike usually begins around late April, weather permitting and finishes about 5 months later in September.
+Since there are approximately 3000+ hikers that begin hiking the trail around this time, we will begin a little later in an attempt to avoid some of the problems associated with being around so many people.
+We will begin hiking from Springer Mt near Amicalola Falls State Park in GA.
+Those who wish to drive to orientation and follow to Amicalola, can park here for $55 and leave their vehicle for the entire duration of the hike.
 We will camp at Amicalola Falls State Park the night before we start the hike to ensure that everyone knows how to set up camp and use their gear.
-Temperatures will be cold so be prepared.
+Temperatures may be cold so be prepared.

-Because everyone will have different levels of experience, we will start off hiking slowly with an average of 5-10 miles per day.
-This is to gauge how everyone handles the hike, prepare the bodies to this type of exercise and attempt to avoid any injuries.
-As time goes on we will up the mileage accordingly but will never go above 20 miles per day (this amount will be months into the hike so don't panic).
-We will spend, on average, 3-4 days in the woods before coming out to resupply.
-We will provide transportation at the trailhead to town for resupply or have supplies ready in case of problems getting to town.
-At least once a week we will be coming out of the woods to stop and resupply, if possible, in a town where we can eat, maybe take a shower or do laundry, & if opportunity presents itself, stay in a hostel or hotel.
-All food, laundry, hotels, and gear will be the responsibility of the client.
-If the group ends up staying at any of the hostels along the way, Wandering Boots will pick up the costs of the hostel.
+Because everyone will have different levels of experience, hikers will start off hiking slowly with an average of 5-10 miles per day.
+This is to prepare everyone for the hike, prepare the bodies for this type of exercise and attempt to avoid any injuries.
+As time goes on you will most likely up the mileage accordingly but will never go above 20 miles per day (this amount will be months into the hike so don't panic).
+Hikers will spend, on average, 1-3 days in the woods before meeting the transport vehicle to resupply.
+We will provide transportation from the trailhead to town for resupply or have supplies already stored in the transport to save money and time.
+About once a week we will be coming out of the woods to stop and resupply in a town where we can eat, take a shower, do laundry & if the opportunity presents itself, stay in a hostel or hotel.
+All food, laundry, hotels, hostels, and gear will be the responsibility of the hiker.
+Hikers will check into the transport along the hike for safety reasons.
+Hikers hike at their own pace.